 Officials did close these cases, no matter what they may say now, it is there in the records and in email statements to me behind the scenes when I first started coming forward that WA State had closed his cases – several people associated to the case went out to the media with an inaccurate fictionalized accounting of the time period in WA State and they’ve been working the media ever since totally negating the protection of these cases and all that evidence that had been found at Issaquah and Taylor/Tiger Mountain.
 That critical evidence, over 300 pieces of it, was never protected by chain of custody, never worked, denied and much of it is forever lost.
-Yet their documentaries which hide this truth, and their films and their media remain…false interpretations of the case put out for personal profit….what about the victims who remain unidentified, the survivor who was severely traumatized and essentially had life altered forever by trauma [myself] and the families who are still waiting for closure?
+Yet their documentaries which hide this truth, and their films and their media remain…false interpretations of the case put out for personal profit….what about the victims who remain unidentified, the articles found at Bundy’s kill sites which could represent victims from other jurisdictions and other states?
+And what about the survivor who was severely traumatized and essentially had life altered forever by trauma [myself] and the families who are still waiting for closure?
+There’s nothing about the Bundy cases that deserves so many documentaries focusing on the officials who are the faces of the case: they let the public down and they failed in their jobs as public servants.